chramostatm/FA24CYBR8470FinalProject/README.md

 # A Collection Showcase app
 This is a prototype application, meant for Collector's to catalog and showcase their Collections.
 The initial model will be for Movie collections, with expandability to come.
+[Further Documentation](./docs/README.md)

 ## Installation
 to be determined check back soon!